IntellectualSites/documentation/fastasyncworldedit/basic-commands/main-commands-and-permissions.md

 *Perm*: `worldedit.region.move`
 *Desc*: Moves the contents of the selection.
--s flag shifts the selection to the target location.
+-s moves the selection to the target location.
--b also copies biomes
+-b also move biomes
--e ignores entities
+-e also move entities
 -a ignores air
 Optionally fills the old location with .